-If you want to submit work for inclusion in Lighthouse (and we’d very much like you to), we ask that you submit your work to us by email and familiarise yourself with our submission guidelines.
+If you want to submit work to Lighthouse (and we’d very much like you to), we ask that you submit your work to us by email and familiarise yourself with our submission guidelines.
 These are intended to make it possible for us, as editors, to read through as many pieces of work as carefully and as thoroughly as we can in the time we have available to us.

 We are all very passionate about writing here at Lighthouse and we’d like the work of everyone who sends us submissions to have the same basic chance to show its interest and quality to us.
 Given that we, as editors, work on a voluntary basis, the electronic submission form and the guidelines below are an important part of our efforts to ensure that this happens.

 The editorial team consider all work received and accept that which seems best.
 Our journal is aimed at a UK readership who enjoy the best and most innovative contemporary fiction and poetry, and this is reflected in the work we take forward to publication.
 If you’re uncertain about what our readers enjoy, we encourage you to read some of the work we’ve already published; in particular, if you plan to submit a piece of genre fiction (including historical fiction) please think carefully about whether it would interest our readers before you submit.
 We regret that the volume of submissions received and the small size of our staff do not permit us to give individual criticism.